 We would also like to thank Extension Concepts for the meticulous construction of the shadow tent.

-Images by Leila Shifteh and Harun Yasin Tuna.
+Images from Athens and Istanbul by Leila Shifteh and Harun Yasin Tuna.

 This is one of the 200 exceptional projects funded through the Canada Council for the Arts’ New Chapter program.
 With this $35M investment, the Council supports the creation and sharing of the arts in communities across Canada.